-Fourth, world prices have continued to strengthen toward a level at which import quotas could be removed by presidential proclamation, and the sugar program could operate as it has in the past the economies of these foreign exporters.
+Fourth, world prices have continued to strengthen toward a level at which import quotas could be removed by presidential proclamation, and the sugar program could operate as it has in the past under a system of duties and fees.

 Fifth, Mr. Chairman, this proposal is specifically designed as a foreign aid package for a select group of countries.
 We will not tolerate any attempt to amend current sugar provisions or saddle a disproportionate amount of the cost of this or any other proposal on the backs of the American sugar farmers.